In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 Feel the scalp loosening and relaxing as you massage.
 You will actually get better at giving yourself head massages over time.

-Studies have shown just how effective the massages are to regrow hair lost.
-A study in from the University of Hong Kong, researchers massaged participants scalps everyday for 20 minutes.
+And best of all, studies have shown just how effective the massages are to regrow hair lost.
+In a study from the University of Hong Kong, researchers massaged participants scalps everyday for 20 minutes for a total of 300 days (8).

-After 300 days the results were absolutely incredible.
-Just look at the % loss before and after the treatment (highlighted in yellow) below:
+Just look at the percentage loss before and after the treatment (highlighted in yellow) below:

-As you can see, in every single group, the % of hair lost (ie bald patches) was drastically reduced.
+As you can see, in every single group, the percentage of hair lost (i.e. bald patches) was drastically reduced.

 You can also improve circulation to the hair follicles with scalp exercises.
 This basically involves tensing and relaxing the muscles in your head, namely your forehead, to stretch and relax the skin.